williamgilpin/cphy/labs/getting_started_with_python.md

   $ conda install numpy matplotlib
 ```

 10. There are two ways that I would recommend using Jupyter notebooks for the class.
 One option is to manually activate an environment and then launch the notebook server from the Terminal.
-The other option is to let an IDE handle everything for you, and just launch notebooks from the GUI.
-There are lots of other options (like PyCharm), but these are the two that I can most easily help you with,
+The other option is to let an IDE like VSCode handle everything for you, and just launch notebooks from the GUI.
+There are lots of other options (like PyCharm).

 11. For a slightly more user-friendly experience, I recommend run our Jupyter Notebooks within a full-featured integrated development environment (IDE).
 I really like Visual Studio Code and would currently recommend it over JupyterLab for the time being.
 [Installation instructions](https://code.visualstudio.com/).